ArchiDevil/hat/README.md

 # HAT - Human Assisted Translator project

 This is a CAT to work with texts.
 Now in experimental stage.
 Uses Python and Quart as a backend library.
+For a frontend Vue with its stack is used.

-## Running the development server
+## Running the backend

-To run development server navigate to `backend` directory and create virtual
+To run the backed navigate to `backend` directory and create virtual
 environment:

 ```bash